European Workshops in International Studies (EWIS)

 The European Workshops in International Studies (EWIS) 2016 take place at the University of Tuebingen, Germany, 6-8 April 2016.
 There will be 20 workshops.
 You can find a full list of workshops with convenors and a short description here:

-- WS A: Worlding beyond the Clash of Civilization: An Agenda for an International Relations – Islam Discourse
+- WS A: Worlding beyond the Clash of Civilizations: An Agenda for an International Relations – Islam Discourse

-WS A: Worlding beyond the Clash of Civilization: An Agenda for an International Relations – Islam Discourse
+WS A: Worlding beyond the Clash of Civilizations: An Agenda for an International Relations – Islam Discourse

 Convenors: Nassef Manabiland Adiong (Fatih Sultan Mehmet Vakif University, Istanbul, Turkey) / Raffaele Mauriello (University of Tehran, Iran) / Deina Abdelkader (University of Massachusetts, Lowell, USA)